-The Bursary Fund can provide financial support to help some students in their learning.
+The Bursary Fund can provide financial support to help some students in their learning and can be used to purchase essential items and equipment for College.
 The allowance is means-tested and students may be eligible if their household assessed income is below an annual threshold which will be published each year.